OneMadGypsy/tkinter-column-select/README.md

 ## Glitches:

-- On very rare occassions, releasing `Alt` to come out of the hotkey combo, will result in the window gaining focus.
+- On very rare occassions, releasing `Alt` from the hotkey combo will result in the window gaining focus, and the text area seeming to freeze.
 If this happens just press `Alt` again.